fairsilas/South-China-Sea-Game/Outline.md

 ### Naval Combat
 - Realistic naval combat with cannons and historically accurate weapons.
 - Strategy and maneuverability are essential in battles.
+- Pirates used cannons tha fired larger ammunition
+- Wallpiecs were small swivelling cannons mounted to the boat that could be used at close range.
+When equipped they allow full 360 swivel.[^1]
+-
+  [^1]: MacKay, Joseph.
+"Pirate Nations: Maritime Pirates as Escape Societies in Late Imperial China." *Social Science History* 37, no. 4 (2013): 551–73.
+[Link to Source](http://www.jstor.org/stable/24573942)

 ### Trading System
 - Dynamic trade system influenced by historical trends, supply, and demand.